anycable/docs.anycable.io/docs/quickstart.md

 ## Rails {#rails}

 For Rails, AnyCable is a drop-in replacement for Action Cable.
-It runs your existing channels over [RPC](./anycable-go/rpc.md), so your `app/channels` code stays the same.
+It [runs your existing channels](./anycable-go/rpc.md), so your `app/channels` code stays the same.

 ```sh
 bundle add anycable-rails